brefabu/BRE-vRP/README.md

 # Modified vRP by BRE Faby

-`Firstly, this project it's made long time ago, but I decided to post it now.`
+`Firstly, this project it's made long time ago, but I decided to post it now.
+And yes, it's optimized!`

 - [x] MySQL-ASync
 ```